7 Ways To Give Your Painting Dimension

 Notice how cloud “c” seems larger than cloud “a”.
 The optical illusion here is because things closer to eye level should be smaller in size.
 By combining size and placement you get a stronger sense of recession.

-Foreground Interest
+6: Foreground Interest

 Sticking some big stuff in the foreground of the painting can do wonders for creating the illusion of distance.
-Have a look as this John Carlson painting (Yes - the same John Carlson that wrote the book you should re-read.
+Have a look at this John Carlson painting (Yes - the same John Carlson that wrote the book you should re-read.
 You do have Carlson’s Guide to Landscape Painting don’t you?)

-Detail and Texture
+7: Detail and Texture

 Objects have more detail the closer they are and less as they recede.
-Also, thick paint tends to come foreword and thin paint tends to recede.
+Also, thick paint tends to come forward and thin paint tends to recede.
 This all needs to be held into context if you’re using it to enhance your centre of interest.

-Although it”s hard to tell from a photograph, this Ted Goerschner painting has all the thicker paint applied to the tea pot and the fruit in the front of the painting.
+Although it's hard to tell from a photograph, this Ted Goerschner painting has all the thicker paint applied to the teapot and the fruit in the front of the painting.
 The flowers and vase have a thinner application.

-In this world class painting by some unknown dude from Calgary (WEBSITE), he has used a combination of techniques.
+In this world-class painting by some unknown dude from Calgary (WEBSITE), he has used a combination of techniques.

 Cooler colours in the back and warmer colours in the front.